walidoxxx/Metadata-Hunter/README.md

 the tool was made by walidxxx to be clear it's my first cood juste bring a simple idea to life

+⚠️ Disclaimer
+This project is created for educational purposes and ethical hacking research only.
+The developer (Urwalid) is not responsible for any misuse of this tool.
+The "stealth copy" feature demonstrates how metadata can be harvested locally and should only be used on systems you own or have explicit permission to test.

+<p align="center"> Made with ❤️ by <b>Urwalid</b> </p>

 thanks